Waxing gibbous moon: All you need to know

 Please remember, a waxing gibbous moon does not rise and set at the same time every day.
 On consecutive days, a waxing gibbous moon rises and sets about 50 minutes later.

-Like a first quarter moon, a waxing gibbous moon is also visible in the afternoon because the sunlight reflected from a waxing gibbous moon is bright enough to be seen against the daytime blue sky.
+A waxing gibbous moon is easily visible in the afternoon, as the sunlight reflected from it is bright enough to be seen against the daytime blue sky.

-The duration of a waxing gibbous moon
+Duration of a waxing gibbous moon

 The moon takes about 29.5 days to complete a lunar cycle.